RachelCheah/Team-Bumblebee-CFR-Ambulance_SCDFXIBM/README.md

 6. CFR opens notification to app and accepts or rejects job, is given more information accordingly by myResponder app interface

+#### Performing data analytics on app feature to make improvements on CFRs demographic

+Note: For data analysis, locations in Singapore are split into districts according to [this](https://www.singaporeexpats.com/housing-in-singapore/singapore-district-guide.htm).

+1. Collect data on all incidents when a non-emergency patient is redirected by 995 to the CFR Ambulance feature of the my Responder app.

+2. Use Python to refine & manipulate raw data to show each District Number's corresponding '% of Successful Responses' and 'Average Number of Available CFRs'

+3. Use IBM Watson Studio's Data Visualisation tools to express relationship between each 'District Number' and '% of Successful Responses'.

+4. Use IBM Watson Studio's Data Visualisation tools to express relationship between each 'District Number' and 'Average Number of Available CFRs'

+5. Based on the two graphs, identify District Numbers with '% of Successful Responses' < 0.5 OR 'Average Number of Available CFRs' < 1.5.

+These districts are identified to have an insufficient supply of active CFRs, and should attempt to recruit more CFRs accordingly.

 ### Hyperlink to Detailed Solution

 [Click here.](https://github.com/shreyasriram4/Bumblebee-CFR-Ambulance_SCDFXIBM/blob/master/DESCRIPTION.md)